Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Algebraic relations between bases

 Here, the coefficients must satisfy the normalization condition as

 and have the natural limits

-as shown in Ref.\onlinecite{le2019para}, since the prolate spheroidal coordinates become spherical or parabolic as $a \to 0$ or $a \to +\infty$, respectively.
-We note that the spherical solutions of Equation \eqref{eqn:theta} give values of $\lambda$ from $(L+J)/2$ to $n+Q/2$.
+as shown in Ref.\cite{le2019para}, since the prolate spheroidal coordinates become spherical or parabolic as $a \to 0$ or $a \to +\infty$, respectively.
+We note that the spherical solutions of \Eref{eqn:theta} give values of $\lambda$ from $(L+J)/2$ to $n+Q/2$.